Cassation No. 2239/2003 and Party Autonomy in Ethiopian Arbitration Law

 The Chromalloy syndrome: enforcement of foreign arbitral awards in Ethiopia

-In 1996 the case between Arab Republic of Egypt Chromalloy Aero services brought a new debate to the international arbitration world.
+In 1996 the case between Arab Republic of Egypt v Chromalloy Aero services brought a new debate to the international arbitration world.
 Chromalloy Aero services (“Chromalloy”), an American corporation, entered into a military procurement contract with the Air Force of the Arab Republic of Egypt (“Egypt”) to provide parts, maintenance, and repair for helicopters.

 Immediate appeal in Ethiopian Arbitration Law?